logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 See :ref:`key-concepts-client` for definition of a client.

-Clients are managed by the provider organisations via upload.
+Clients are managed by the provider organisations via either the PMHC MDS administrative interface or upload.

 .. csv-table:: Client record layout
    :file: record/client.csv